RamblingWare/RamblingWare/docs/docker/README.md

  * `1.0.0` - alpha build
  * `latest` - alpha build (Same as 1.0.0)

-### About

-Oddox is an Offline-first, Open-source, Blog platform on CouchDB.
-View the source code on [GitHub.](https://github.com/oddoxorg/)

-This project is still in development.
-It is not easily modifiable for "new" blogs, but stay tuned.
-A self-installing version will be made available once the main features are complete.

 ### Docker Deploy

  1. Pull [CouchDB 2.1.1](https://hub.docker.com/r/oddoxorg/couchdb/) `docker pull oddoxorg/couchdb:2.1.1`